mawentowski/api-documentation-course-gitpod-test/docs/windows-setup.md

    - Go to **Settings** > **SSH and GPG keys** > **New SSH key**.

 3. **Add Your SSH Key:**

-   - Paste your public SSH key (the contents of `id_rsa.pub`) into the key field and give it a descriptive title.
+   - Paste your public SSH key (the contents of `id_GitHub_rsa.pub`) into the key field and give it a descriptive title.
    - Click **Add SSH key** to save it.

+   If you are having trouble adding your SSH key to GitHub, you can post to the **SUPPORT - Software** > [# github](https://discord.com/channels/1278288408795549716/1278293898204286987) channel for help.

 ## 6. **Install Node.js and npm**